open-contracting/deploy/docs/maintain/databases.rst

    WHERE
        nspname NOT LIKE 'pg_temp_%' AND
        nspname NOT LIKE 'pg_toast_temp_%' AND
-       nspname NOT LIKE 'view_data_%' AND
+       nspname NOT LIKE 'summary_%' AND
        nspname NOT IN (
            'information_schema',
            'pg_catalog',